The History of the Terms America and Columbia

-The United States of America is named after one of after one of the discoverers of the New World, Amerigo Vespucci.
-The United States part refers to a Union of Confederate states in the Americas (a federation of republican states and commonwealths under a central republican form of government).
+As noted above, the United States of America is named after one of after one of the discoverers of the New World, Amerigo Vespucci.
+The United States part refers to the Union of Confederate states in North America known as “the United States” (a federation of republican states and commonwealths under a central republican government located in North America).

 American History: The New World|Colonial History of the United States of America|Documentary.
 The New World, Columbia, United States, all these terms have origin stories and very specific connotations.